python/mypy/docs/source/error_code_list.rst

     if f:  # Error: Function "Callable[[], Any]" could always be true in boolean context  [truthy-function] pass

-Check that function isn't used in boolean context [str-bytes-safe]
+Check for unexpected bytes coercions [str-bytes-safe]
 -------------------------------------------------------------------

 Warn about dangerous coercions related to bytes and string types.